Dref360/keras-transform/README.md

 # keras-transform
 Library for data augmentation

+*ANNOUNCEMENT* : I won't really work on this library anymore, the recent changes made with Keras 2.2.0 made this library obselete.
+Please see my blog post : https://dref360.github.io/deterministic-da/

 This library provides a data augmentation pipeline for `Sequence` objects.

 **Keras-transform** allows the user to specify a mask to do data augmentation in a flexible way.
 This is useful in many tasks like segmentation where we want the ground truth to be augmented.